 The selective breeding of walnuts is thought to have begun with the Ancient Greeks.
 The walnut tree was then widely cultivated across Europe and parts of North Africa by the Romans.
 By the Middle Ages, walnuts were cultivated as far north as England.
-During the early 1800s walnuts were taken from England to North America, and this gave rise to the name 'English Walnut'.
+During the early 1800s Juglans regia walnuts were taken from England to North America and became a popular tree.
+This gave rise to the name 'English Walnut'.
 However walnuts are not native to England.

 Nowadays cultivation of the walnut takes place in many countries worldwide.
 The annual harvest is around 1.5 million tonnes.
 China is the world's leading producer followed by the USA, Iran and Turkey.
 Within Europe, the main producers are Ukraine, Romania, France and Italy.
 Production of walnuts in England has been in decline since the 18th Century, but continues on a very small scale in a number of counties including Yorkshire, Lincolnshire, Somerset and Devon.
 Although commercial walnut orchards usually have a life expectancy of 60-100 years, in favourable circumstances walnut trees can live for 300 years or more.
 The tree has a short trunk and broad crown.
-Walnut trees have been recorded as producing viable nuts as far north as Altyre, Scotland (east of Inverness and 250km north of Edinburgh) at latitude 57.5º N (see links) and even further north in Norway.
+Walnut trees have been recorded as producing viable nuts as far north in the UK as Altyre, Scotland (east of Inverness and 250km north of Edinburgh) at latitude 57.5º N (see links) and even further north in Norway.

 In the last one hundred years and fifty years, considerable research has been carried out into walnut cultivation.
 Worldwide there may be as many as 300 distinct cultivars of Juglans regia.
 Selective breeding has produced cultivars with characteristics such as cropping at a young age, early ripening of nuts, and disease resistance.
 These cultivars are normally propagated by layering rather than grown from seed.
 Walnut trees grown from seed may revert to the characterisitics of an earlier parent tree.
-Often the trees do not begin cropping for many years.
+Seed grown trees generally don't begin cropping until well into their second decade..

 Yield varies considerably.
 In trials carried out at the East Malling Research Station, England during the period 1934-1986, the average annual yield was 16kg per tree, equivalent to 1.6 tonnes per hectare.
 However, the best 25 percent of the trees yielded three times the average weight per tree.